-Under the deal, EU nationals in the UK and Britons in the EU – plus family members – would retain residency and social security rights after Brexit.
-Freedom to move and live within the EU and UK would continue during a planned transition period.
-People would be allowed to stay when it ends and apply for permanent residence after five years.
+Under the deal, EU nationals in the UK and Britons in the EU – plus family members – will retain residency and social security rights after Brexit.
+Freedom to move and live within the EU and UK will continue during a planned transition period.
+People will be allowed to stay when it ends and apply for permanent residency after five years.

-If however the Withdrawal Agreement is approved and you an EU citizen living in the UK, here is what you need to know:
+If you are an EU citizen living in the UK, here is what you need to know:

-Q:Will I be able to keep on living in the United Kingdom after January 31, 2020, the new date when the UK is due to leave the European Union?
+Q:Will I be able to keep on living in the United Kingdom after January 31, 2020, when the UK leaves the European Union?

 Q:What if, by the end of the transition period I haven't lived in the UK for five years?